roryp/reliable-web-app-pattern-java-workshop/Part4-Reliability/README.md

 In this part, we'll guide you through the process of testing and configuring two key code-level design patterns to add redundancy throughout critical flows at different workload layers: the retry and the circuit-breaker.
 The retry pattern involves making repeated attempts to execute a task until it succeeds, while the circuit-breaker pattern prevents a system from executing a task that's likely to fail, to avoid further system degradation.

+Building upon the foundations set in Part 0, where we introduced basic retry and circuit-breaker mechanisms using simple examples, this section dives deeper into their practical applications within larger, more complex systems.
+Here, we demonstrate how these patterns can be effectively scaled to handle higher loads and more critical business operations, enhancing the overall reliability of your application.

 ## Retry and Circuit Break Pattern

 In the reference example, we built an app configuration setting, `CONTOSO_RETRY_DEMO`, that lets you simulate and test a transient failure when making a web request to GitHub.
 When set to 1, this setting simulates a failure for every web request to GitHub, triggering both the retry and circuit-breaker mechanisms.
 A value of 2 generates a 503 error for every other request.
 Other values will not trigger these behaviors.